wrex/lessons/content/page/2-open-and-e.md

 It's like learning your way around a new city.
 At first you may only know a few landmarks (say your favorite coffee shop, your apartment, and where you work).
 If someone asks to meet you at any of these locations, you don't need any further directions: you know exactly where to go.
 This is *pilotage*.

 *Dead reckoning* is when you use tools like a a compass and some way to measure distances to navigate from a known location.
-It's the difference between "meet me at Starbucks" and "take the third left down the street from Starbucks, and meet me at the brown bulding on the right at the end of the block."
+It's the difference between "meet me at Starbucks" and "take the third left down the street from Starbucks, and meet me at the brown building on the right at the end of the block."

 Eventually, we want to know all the natural notes everywhere on the neck by **pilotage**.
 We want to just know where they are without much thought.
 This will take quite a while, though.
 We'll use dead reckoning in the interim and just find notes relative to ones we already **KNOW**.
 But you simply must **KNOW** at least a few landmarks to get started.